thejamesdempsey/kickstart/README.md

 Kickstart
 =========

-Automated starting place for front-end builds
+My automated starting place for front-end builds.

-To get started install Node by clicking the big install button [on the Node website](http://nodejs.org/)
+###Install via command line(recommended):

+	git clone --recursive git@github.com:thejamesdempsey/kickstart.git your-project-folder
+	cd your-project-folder

+###Install via zip:

+Firstly you need to download the kickstart zip and unpack it to a location of your choosing.

+### Getting Started

-Once you have done that run the following commands:
+Once you installed the project, run the following commands:

 	npm install
 	bower install

-Build Project:
+The following commands will allow you to automate the build process of the project:

 	## Build the overall project:
 	grunt